AzureAD/microsoft-authentication-library-for-objc/README.md

 ```
 github "AzureAD/microsoft-authentication-library-for-objc" "master"
 ```
 Note: this will point Carthage to the master branch, so you'll always get the latest official release.
-If you'd like to use a particular version you can use following definition:
+If you would like to use a particular version, you can do the following:

 ```
 github "AzureAD/microsoft-authentication-library-for-objc" == <latest_released_version>